edolopez/Marketweet/README.md

 Running
 ---------------------
 Marketweet uses the multiprocessing module, which allow you have multiple processes running on the backend.
 In this case, the Tweeting and Following processes both are running all the time.
 These read certain files to update what they are doing, making easy the bot's administration, and allowing to keep running the bot without stoping it for minimum modifications.
-These files are:
+The files that should be created are:

-* tweets.txt: A list of tweets, where each has at most 140 characters and is tweetead after a certain time.
+* __tweets.txt__: A list of tweets, where each has at most 140 characters and is tweetead after a certain time, separated by a line break.
-* topics.txt: The list of keywords the bot should rely to follow people.
-Topics can be as long as you want, separate by a line break.
+* __topics.txt__: The list of keywords the bot should rely to follow people.
+Topics can be as long as you want, separated by a line break.
-* users.txt: The list of users the bot can ignore and keep following even they haven't returned the follow.
+* __users.txt__: The list of users the bot can ignore and keep following even they haven't returned the follow, separated by a line break.

 To run Marketweet, just type in terminal